Borough removes equipment from fire company in Conshohocken

 CONSHOHOCKEN, Pa.
-(WPVI) -- Friday, one of Conshohocken's fire companies is dealing with uncertainty. a.
+(WPVI) -- One of Conshohocken's volunteer fire companies is dealing with uncertainty after its trucks were confiscated Friday.

-Officials announced they were removing fire trucks and other borough-owned equipment from the Washington Fire Company.
+Borough officials announced they had removed fire trucks and other borough-owned equipment from the privately owned Washington Fire Company at 37 West Elm Street.

-Borough leaders say the move comes as they try to sort out administrative and operational issues with the Washington Fire company's management team.
+In a statement, borough leaders said the move comes as they try to sort out administrative and operational issues with the Washington Fire company's management team.

+A longtime firefighter said he was shocked when he saw borough workers drive off with several fire trucks just after 7 a.m.
+Friday.
+The company-owned gear was left behind.
+The 150-year-old volunteer force is now unable to respond to calls.

+According to a man who claimed to be a board member, Conshohocken residents are less safe without the Washington Fire Company.

-The equipment will now be dispatched from "Fire Company Number Two" which is less than a mile away.
+The borough of 8,000 now relies on service from one fire company less than a mile away.

-Officials say they've taken steps to ensure the safety of residents is not impacted by this change.
+David Piermani, who owns a beer distributor several blocks from the fire company said he's concerned there's less protection in the borough.

+"The other fire company is up the street so the response time will be different," said Piermani.

 Borough removes equipment from fire company in Conshohocken